 An advanced course in engine rebuilding including complete cylinder head service, camshaft degreeing and other related areas.
 This is a half-semester course.
 Must be arranged with Automotive Department chairman.
-(F, S)

-AUTO 226 Automatic Transmission/Transaxles Theory (3)
+AUTO 226 Automatic Transmission/Transaxles (7)

-A lecture, discussion class covering the operational principles of automatic transmissions, automatic transaxles and hybrid transmissions.
-A study of fluid couplings, torque converters, planetary gears systems, hydraulic and electronic controls, oil circuits, valve body assemblies, linkage and band adjustments, pressure checks, and hydraulic, electronic, and mechanical diagnostic procedures for transmission failures.
+A lecture and lab type course that covers automatic transmissions and automatic transaxles.
+A study of torque converters, planetary gears, hydraulic and electronic controls, oil circuits, valve body assemblies, linkage and band adjustments, pressure checks, hydraulic, electrical, and mechanical diagnostic procedures for transmission failures.
+Student will also learn in lab hands-on operation, procedures and repair of various types of automatic transmissions and transaxles including removal, disassembly, measuring various components, reassembly, and installation back into the vehicle.
 This is a half semester course.
-(F, S)
+Prerequisites: AUTO 103, AUTO 143, AUTO 165, and MFGT 120.